Do you love your sales team?

-What is a sales experience/product demo platform?
+What is a demo experience/product demo platform?

 Why do you need a platform to create your product demos?

 Unfortunately, despite how important this step is in the sales process, the ways in which companies demo are quite antiquated.
-While some salespeople are still using the dreaded slide deck to explain their product, others perform live demos, which hold risks of accidentally showing private information or sudden crashes.
+While some salespeople are still using the dreaded slide deck to explain their product, others perform live product demos, which hold risks of accidentally showing private information or sudden crashes.

-Therefore, in order to optimize this crucial part of the process, several tools have emerged on the market to help SaaS companies create engaging, personalized, and interactive demos.
+Therefore, in order to optimize this crucial part of the process, several tools have emerged on the market to help SaaS companies create engaging, personalized, and interactive product demos.

 What to know when choosing a platform for product demos